hawkrobe/QA_experiments/pages/clark-whiskey.md

 ---
 layout: page
-title: Clark (1979): Experiment 3
+title: Clark, 1979 -- Experiment 3
 status: current
 ---

-We'll set up the mention-some problem below, using the same structure as our other models
+Depending on the context, liquor merchants will be more or less likely to give over-informative answers.
+Our model accounts for this via inference about the underlying goal, given the context.

 ~~~~
 ///fold: